Compare School Options

 Most schools have rolling admissions and financial help so you can start your degree in a few weeks!

 A master’s in educational administration degree mixes the skills and knowledge of an educator with principles and techniques required for leadership roles that expand to all schools and systems.
-Upon completing this degree, students will understand how to oversee school operations as superintendents, principals, vice-principals, human resources managers, and administrators.
+Upon completing this degree, students will understand how to oversee school operations as superintendents, principals, vice principals, human resources managers, and administrators.

 How to Choose an Online Master’s in Educational Administration Program